Council tax premiums

 As this premium applies to the property, a change of ownership or tenancy will not affect the premium.
-If when you purchased or leased your property it had already been empty and unfurnished for two years or more, you will have to pay a 150% council tax charge.
+If when you purchased or leased your property it had already been empty and unfurnished for two years or more, you will have to pay the appropriate premium.
 The additional charge can only be removed by bringing your property back into use.

 If the premium affects you, we will send you a new council tax bill.